Methods for staying active in the winter

 Herniated discs, pinched nerves, facet disease and a variety of other degenerative spine conditions are extremely common and are usually a result of nothing more than natural wear.
 By staying active in the winter months as well as warmer months through the ideas outlined below, you can keep your muscles strong and help prevent or limit neck or back pain.
 Plus, the winter months won’t seem as dreary when you’re having fun and keeping busy.

-- Go for a walk anyway – while it might be cold out, trudging through the snow is great exercise, keeps your heart rate up and can be extremely refreshing once you’re bundled up.
+- Go for a walk.
+While it might be cold out, trudging through the snow is great exercise, keeps your heart rate up and can be extremely refreshing once you’re bundled up.
 Just be careful to wear proper footwear and avoid slippery areas.

-- Do some housework – maybe not the most fun option, but giving the house a good cleaning is always a good way to keep busy.
+- Do some housework.
+Although this is not the most exciting option, giving the house a good cleaning is always a good way to keep busy.

 - Shovel the snow.
 This is great exercise, but just be sure to stretch properly, wear boots with good traction and practice proper lifting.

 - Head to the mall.
 A long walk in the mall is comfortable, good exercise and a chance to see plenty of interesting scenery to avoid boredom.

 Minimally invasive treatments for chronic neck or back pain

 If your spinal deterioration progresses to the point where you are no longer able to maintain an active lifestyle, then contact Laser Spine Institute to learn how our minimally invasive procedures may be helpful in providing you with relief.
 Our procedures are a safer and effective alternative to traditional open neck or back surgery^ and have helped more than 75,000 patients find lasting relief.